4hmedyasser/local-chat/README.md

 # Local Chat
-Simple chat for Windows to use instead of using notepad.
+Simple chatting on Windows instead of using notepad.

 HTML Application and VBScript requires no installation of any prerequistes.